aherbert/gdsc/README.md

 you will need are:

         gdsc-core
+        gdsc-core-ij
         commons-rng-client-api
         commons-rng-core
         commons-rng-simple
         commons-rng-sampling
         beansbinding
+        fastutil-core

-Libraries required if not using the Fiji distribution of ImageJ.
-Note that the ImageScience library can be installed using the ImageScience ImageJ update site:
+Core libraries required if not using the Fiji distribution of ImageJ:

         commons-math3
         commons-lang3
-        trove4j
-        guava
         imagescience
         Image_5D

+This excludes the 3D_Viewer and TrackMate functionality.
+View the dependencies of these using:

+        mvn dependency:tree

 5. The plugins will now appear under the 'Plugins > GDSC' menu in ImageJ.